• Overview

 Alternatively, a frequently better approach is to set up a "fleet" of single-instance sites instead, using a common code base.
 Managing a fleet on Platform.sh is highly flexible, and there are many ways to do so, depending on your use case.

 Not sure what approach is best for your site?
-Drop us a line, and our Solutions team can help you architect the best fit for your collection of sites.
+Drop us a line, and our Solutions team can help you architect the multi-site hosting solution for your collection of sites.

 Get the latest Platform.sh news and resources